 How do you tell the difference between implantation cramps and your period?
-If you’re cramping and it’s still a few days before your period is due, you might wonder whether the pain you’re experiencing could be from implantation.
+If you’re cramping and it’s still a few days before your period is due, you might wonder whether the pain you’re experiencing could be an early sign of pregnancy.
 Is there any way to know for sure?

 But as long as we’re symptom spotting, let’s indulge ourselves.
 We’ll explain the identifying features of implantation cramps, bust some myths about implantation bleeding, and delve into what’s actually happening in your body during very early pregnancy.